 Even the most careful shaver will get the occasional nick or cut.
 But before you start putting little dots of tissue on your face, here are 11 ways to treat them.

 The classic way to treat a shaving nick or cut is with a styptic pencil.
 A styptic stops bleeding by contracting skin tissue to seal injured blood vessels.
 A classic styptic (like this one from Clubman) is made of aluminum sulfate (1!).
 Aluminum sulfate is not an aluminum metal but rather a naturally occurring mineral.
 You wet it then rub it against the nick or cut.
 Yes, it usually stings.
 Its typically a solid though some products like this one (2!) add additional ingredients like aloe vera to make a liquid which is then applied using a roller ball.
-And here is set of single-use styptics (3!) in the shape of a matchbook (this example from The Legends Of London).
+And here is set of single-use styptics (3!) in the shape of a matchbook (this example).

 Another common spot nick treatment ingredient is aluminum chloride or one of its cousins like aluminum chorohydrate.
 It is again used with additional ingredients to make a more skin friendly, convenient product.
 Pacific Shaving’s Nick Stick (4!) is also is applied with a roller ball.
 And Proraso Styptic Gel (5!) is in gel form.
 By the way I have to give a shout out to my buddy Geo from Shavenation.com for turning me onto this gel.
 It works really well for me and I’ve found a tiny bit goes a long way.

 A few other “in a pinch” ideas for spot treatment of nicks or cuts when nothing else is available include a bit of petroleum jelly (6!) or even lip balm (7!).
 Aluminum chlorohydrate is used in commercial antiperspirants so rubbing your finger on an antiperspirant stick (8!) then onto the nick could help.